 Since exposure histories followed a staggered adoption pattern, counties' exposures were characterized by their exposure cohort, or the year a county changed from unexposed to exposed.
 For instance, the 2008 cohort has exposure history $\gbar_{2007:2010} = (0,1,1,1)$ and the corresponding reference history is $\gbar_{2007:2010}' = (0,\dots,0)$.
-For the low interference burden counties, the effects of exposure adoption in years 2008 to 2010 were estimated.
-For the high interference burden counties, the effects of exposure adoption in 2007 to 2009 were estimated.
+For the low power plant burden counties, the effects of exposure adoption in years 2008 to 2010 were estimated.
+For the high power plant burden counties, the effects of exposure adoption in 2007 to 2009 were estimated.
 Other exposure cohorts were not studied due to low sample size (see Supplementary Material Table S1 for a summary of sample size by exposure cohort).
-For both interference burden groups, lag effects of up to three years after the cohort year were estimated.
-Additionally, the two years preceding the cohort year were also studied as a negative control, where no effect was expected, provided identification assumptions held.
+For both power plant burden groups, lag effects of up to three years after the cohort year were estimated.
+Additionally, the two years preceding the cohort year was also studied as a negative control, where no effect was expected, provided identification assumptions held.

 Nuisance functions were estimated using the Superlearner with GLMs, HAL, BART, and mean models (i.e., GLMs without covariates) in the library of candidate prediction algorithms.
 Additionally, an analysis assuming unconditional parallel trends was performed.
 Variance estimation employed the bandwidth $0$ since variance estimates using a uniform kernel with bandwidths at $1.1$ and $1.5$ tended to yield slightly smaller variance estimates than the variance estimates with bandwidth $0$.
 If latent variable dependence existed in this setting, negative correlations between outcomes in nearby counties would not be expected.
 Therefore, no latent variable dependence was assumed.
 Wald-like 95\% confidence intervals were estimated.